-Every advertiser has the goal of reaching their target audience with relevant, high-quality ads that result in more engagement, clicks, and conversions.
-Well, improving your Google Ads quality score will help you to do just that.
+As an advertiser, one of your top goals is reaching your target audience with relevant, high-quality ads that result in more engagement, clicks, and conversions.
+Well, improving your Google Ads Quality Score will help you do just that.

-Google assigns each of your keywords a quality score, which lets you know how well your ads match up with your keywords.
+Google assigns each of your keywords a quality score, which lets you know how well your ads match your keywords.

-But your Google Ads Quality Score does much more than that: it also has great influence over your paid search campaigns’ cost and performance.
+But your Google Ads Quality Score does much more than that: It also influences your paid search campaigns’ cost and performance.

 What Is Your Google Ads Quality Score?

-While only Google knows exactly how much influence each component has on their Quality Score algorithm, we do know that the CTR is the most important factor.
+While only Google knows exactly how much influence each component has on their quality score algorithm, CTR is likely the most important factor.
 The more people who click your ad after viewing it, the more relevant and useful the ad seems in Google’s eyes.

 Why Work to Raise Your Google Ads Quality Score?

-So, by optimizing your Google Ads Quality Score, you’ll be well on your way to a higher ROI on your ad spend, which is always a good thing.
+By optimizing your Google Ads Quality Score, you’ll be well on your way to a higher return on investment (ROI) on your ad spend.

-Your keyword score is calculated based on the performance of search queries that exactly match your keyword.
+Your keyword score is calculated based on ad performance for search queries that exactly match your keyword.

 NOTE: Your score will track historical keyword performance on Google.com until your keywords reach a certain threshold of impressions (in the thousands).
 It won’t be until after your account reaches that point that your keyword quality score will start reflecting your actual performance.